hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `image() -> str`

-Returns the URL to the main image associated with the recipe, usually a photograph of the completed recipe.
+Returns the URL of the main image associated with the recipe, usually a photograph of the completed recipe.

 ```py
 >>> scraper.image()